Kachur Family Recipes

 4. Gradually beat flour mixture into the egg mixture.
 Stir in chocolate.
 Drop by rounded tablespoon onto ungreased baking sheets.

 5. Bake for 10 to 12 minutes or until golden brown.
-Cool on baking sheets for 2 minutes before removing to wire racks.
+Cool on baking sheets for 2 to 3 minutes before removing to wire racks.

 6. Enjoy fresh cookies that you’ve baked yourself!
 That wasn’t so hard, was it?